dawichi/hexastats/README.md

 ### Built With

-It has been written entirely in TypeScript, using the latest solid frameworks such as Nestjs for frontend and Nest for backend.
+It has been written entirely in TypeScript, using the latest solid frameworks such as Next.js for frontend and Nest for backend.

 * [![TypeScript][TypeScript]][TypeScript-url]
 * [![React][React.js]][React-url]